sremm/sremm.github.io/_posts/2024-06-18-How-to-maximize-toss-height.md

 ![pelvis-pos-and-vel](/docs/assets/img/2024-06-18-Toss-experiment-overview-and-first-analysis/pelvis-velocity.png)

-In my opinion the more interesting part is where I have also annotated all the events, except the more arbitrary start and end.
+Since we want to maximize the height, we care about everything that happens before peak height is achieved.
+That is where I have also annotated all the events, except the more arbitrary start and end.
 So lets zoom in.
 Here I have also aligned the axis so that 0 velocity and 0 position (normalised to flyers hip height) are aligned.

 ![pelvis-pos-vel-zoomed](/docs/assets/img/2024-06-18-Toss-experiment-overview-and-first-analysis/pelvis-pos-vel-zoomed.png)